-In summary, the literature from other regions and contracting processes shows the intuitive result that competition for projects can lower the overall cost of the project.
+In summary, the literature from other regions and contracting process shows the intuitive result that competition for projects can lower the overall cost of the project.
 However, these studies include fixed fee projects as well as time and materials contracts.
 DWR typically awards time and materials contracts where the total payments under the contract are in proportion to the labor effort and deliverables provided by the contractor.
-That is, the scope of services may be greater or less than the contracted amount initially negotiated and agreed to between DWR and the A&E contractor.
+That is, the scope of services may be greater or less than the initial bid award amount issued by DWR.
 In addition, the literature did not compare the cost of services from small or large businesses.
 Most DWR A&E contracts are for large businesses.
 The proposed regulations do not include any changes to encourage additional bids from small businesses, but if future regulations consider such changes, it would be valuable to understand differences in bids, performance, and cost between small and large firms.